A helpful guide for anyone reading Origen and getting stumped over his semantically diverse theories of knowledge.

-This is especially found in the catena ascribed to him on I Corinthians.1 One is hard-pressed to comprehend the semantics of his knowledge words.
+This combination is especially found in the catena ascribed to him on I Corinthians.1 One is hard-pressed to comprehend the semantics of his knowledge words.
 This applies to the majority of his other works as well.

 Understanding these three words: γνώσις–gnôsis, εἲδησις–eidêsis, and επιστήμη–epistêmê are critical.
 These words all pertain to different nuances of the word knowledge.
 First of all, the English vocabulary does not distinguish between different forms of knowledge as the Greeks did.
 It is a problem of the limitations of the English language.
 The demand is then to do some dynamic translating which requires personal interpretation.
 So the the culture, background, and time-frame must be understood to properly reflect Origen’s intent.